programminghistorian/ph-submissions/lessons/tf-idf.md

 My first block of code is designed to retrieve all the filenames for '.txt' files in the 'txt' folder.
 The following lines of code import the ```os``` library and use the ```os.walk()``` method from Python's to generate a list of all the files in the 'txt' folder that end with '.txt'. ```os.walk()``` returns the root directory of a folder, a list of all subfolders, and a list of all files in the directory, including all files in its subdirectories.

 Once I've loaded a list of file names, I can loop through the list of files and use the ```endswith()``` method to verify I'm finding only '.txt' files.
-Every time a match is found, I append each text file name to the list called all_txt_files.
+Every time a match is found, I append each text file name to the list called ```all_txt_files```.
 Finally, I return the length of ```all_txt_files``` to verify that I've found 366 file names.
 This loop-and-append approach is very common in Python.

 ```python
 import os